ChristianNikodemus/myFilms-client/README.md

 ### View JSDoc Documentation

-To open the JSDoc documentation, simply navigate to folder called "out" at the first level of this project, then find the "index.html" file and open it within your internet browser.
+To open the JSDoc documentation, simply navigate to folder called "docs" at the first level of this project, then find the "index.html" file and open it within your internet browser.

 ### Build JSDoc Documentation

 You may want to re-build the documentation, which is a benefit for if say for example, if another contributor adds additional JSDoc comments.
-First, you'll need to install JSDoc which you can do by entering this command within terminal: `npm install -g jsdoc`, then make sure you're navigated to this project within terminal and enter the command `jsdoc src`.
+First, ensure you are navigated to the top level this projects folder structure within terminal.
+Then, enter the command `npm run docs`.
 This will rebuild the JSDoc documentation.